MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ### Add a placeholder

-To add new Card gallery placeholder without any data binding or configuration, use the following liquid tag:
+To add new card gallery placeholder without any data binding or configuration, use the following liquid tag:

 ```Liquid
 {% codecomponent name:Pages.CardGallery %}